Google Ad Grants for Nonprofits: Promote Your Cause For Free

 To gain access to the Google Ad Grant application, you’ll need to create a Google for Nonprofits account.
 When you activate your account, you’ll unlock free access to other premium products like Google Workspace and the YouTube Nonprofit Program.

-Leveraging these tools can support your Google Grant management and other areas of your operations, such as internal productivity.
+Leveraging these tools can support your Google Ad Grant management and other areas of your operations, such as internal productivity.
 Here’s a quick overview of the Google for Nonprofits program:

 • Google Workspace: Also known as G Suite, Google Workspace is a collection of online collaboration tools.
 Through Google for Nonprofits, you’ll have free access to everyday productivity tools like Gmail, Drive, Calendar, Docs, and Meet.
-You’ll also receive special perks like unlimited email addresses that end in your nonprofit’s domain and 100-participant video meetings.
+You’ll also receive special perks like unlimited email addresses that end in your nonprofit’s domain and video meetings.

 • The YouTube Nonprofit Program: Amplify your video content through the YouTube Nonprofit Program.
 Leverage donation buttons on your videos, gain access to the Creator Academy for free video-creation lessons, and include annotations on your videos that direct users to your website.

-When you apply for Google for Nonprofits, you'll receive these products in addition to Google Ad Grants.Google for Nonprofits is an incredible resource.
-And the best part is, you’ll already have access to these great tools if you set up an account to apply for the Google Ad Grant.
+Google for Nonprofits is an incredible resource.
+And the best part is, you’ll already have access to these great tools once you set up an account to apply for the Google Ad Grant.

 How A Google Ad Grant Manager Can Help